vrw-GH/php-p1/README.md

 * Page will automaticall pick any php page inside "inc" folder, and display it as an "item" in the menu.
+* Any php file prepended with "_" becomes first item in menu.
 * Menu onclick will show relevant page in the "contents" div.
 * Contents div background color (only lighter colors) is randomly generated on refresh.
 * "Home" page refreshes every few seconds for the time display.